hdmamin/roboduck/README.md

 ### Repo Structure
 ```
 roboduck/
+├── lib          # Python package source code
 ├── data         # Raw and processed data.
 Actual files are excluded from github.
 ├── notes        # Miscellaneous developer notes stored as text files.
 ├── notebooks    # Jupyter notebooks for experimentation and exploratory analysis.
-├── bin          # Executable scripts to be run from the project root directory.
+└── bin          # Executable scripts to be run from the project root directory.
-└── lib          # Python package.
-Code can be imported in analysis notebooks, py scripts, etc.
 ```